shivanshdave/2020-432/projects/project1/README.md

         and non-statistical considerations to make a decision between model A and model B.
-      - An appropriate summary of the final model you landed on should start with a listing of the model parameters with appropriate confidence intervals, and a table or (better) plot of the effect sizes.
+      - An appropriate summary of the final model you landed on should start with a listing of the model parameters for a model fit to the entire data set (after imputation as needed) with appropriate confidence intervals, and a table or (better) plot of the effect sizes.
           - Specify the effect sizes for all elements of your final model numerically (with both a point estimate and a confidence interval), and graphically (with a plot of those